Determine Your Needs

 Traditionally, most sites have been compositions of text and graphics (images) but video is a powerful way to present your product or story.

-If you or your employees are very effective with people, a video of them serving customers or speaking about resolving customer issues can make the experience more personal for visitors.
+If you or your employees are very effective with people, a video showcasing your staff serving customers or speaking about how they resolved customer issues can make the experience more personal for site visitors.

-YouTube and similar sites provide an economic way to upload and convert video to a usable format that can be linked to or embedded into your site.
+YouTube and similar sites provide an economic way to upload and convert video into a usable format.
+YouTube can be linked to or embedded into your site and you can have a YouTube account where all your videos are listed in one location.

-Infographics can provide your visitors with a new way to share information about your product or service with friends and contacts.
+Infographics can provide your visitors with a new way to view information about your product or service then share it with friends and contacts.

 Meet an Emotional Need